 Prenatal and early child development provides a springboard for people born into poverty to find a path toward success.
 You want to alleviate poverty?
 Start early.

-Alex Morales is President and CEO of Children’s Bureau, a leading nonprofit focused on prevention and treatment of child abuse in Los Angeles and Orange counties for more than a century.
+Alex Morales is the former President and CEO of Children’s Bureau, a leading nonprofit focused on prevention and treatment of child abuse in Los Angeles and Orange counties for more than a century.
 Since 1988, Mr. Morales has helped Children’s Bureau grow from five to 22 sites and from an annual budget of $6.6 million to $20 million, while increasing services to infants, toddlers and preschoolers through family resource centers, nutrition education and school readiness programs.
 Mr. Morales led a $22-million campaign to build Magnolia Place in South Los Angeles as a neighborhood‐based family support model with the goals of safe and nurturing parents, kindergarten readiness, good health and economic stability.

 What’s the relationship between our biggest social crises and the early years?